 Many solutions also enable your nonprofit to set a budget for your ad campaigns, never spending more than intended while still reaping maximum results.
 While it can be nerve-wracking to incorporate advertising into your nonprofit’s budget, especially for smaller organizations, it’s a worthwhile investment.

-Once you’ve decided to incorporate dedicated advertising efforts into your nonprofit’s marketing budget, you need to decide which avenues you’ll use for that strategy.
+Once you’ve decided to incorporate dedicated advertising efforts into your nonprofit’s budget, you'll then need to decide which tactics will lead you most effectively to your goals.

-There are a number of dedicated advertising ideas on which you can base your strategy.
-While each of the following channels can be used independently, the most effective nonprofit advertising strategies often incorporate multiple of these efforts in a multi-layer marketing strategy.
+While each of the following channels can be used independently, the most effective nonprofit advertising strategies incorporate multiple tools in a multi-layer, or omnichannel, marketing strategy.

-Retargeting is a digital advertising strategy that shows ads for your nonprofit’s website to individuals who have recently visited it.
+Retargeting is a digital advertising strategy that serves ads to individuals who recently visited your website.
 Research has shown that retargeted ads are 70% more effective than standard display advertisements, as they remind your prospective supporters of a page that they’ve already expressed interest in.

-- A prospective supporter visits a specific page on your nonprofit’s website such as your homepage, donation page, or event registration page.
+- A prospective supporter visits a specific page on your nonprofit’s website like the homepage, about, or donation page.

-- The supporter leaves the landing page and your website overall, navigating elsewhere on the internet or closing down their browser.
+- They leave the landing page and your website overall, navigating somewhere else or closing down their browser entirely.

-- When the supporter visits another website, they receive digital ads in the sidebar or middle of that article that point back to the page they left on your nonprofit’s site.
+- When they visit another website, they see an ad in the sidebar or middle of the page that points back to the page they left on your nonprofit’s site.

-- The supporter follows the advertisement back to your website and completes the desired next actions.
+- They follow the advertisement back to your website and complete the desired next action.

-For example, let’s say that you’re promoting an upcoming fundraising event for which supporters register using an online form hosted on one of your landing pages.
-While some supporters register for the event immediately on their first visit to your online registration page, others click away without taking action.
+For example, let’s say that you’re promoting an upcoming fundraising event where supporters register on an online form.
+While some supporters register for the event immediately on their first visit to your online registration page, others click away without signing up.

 With ad retargeting, the supporters who click away from the event landing page will be served ads pointing back to it as they continue browsing the web.
 After a few impressions, they may follow an ad back to the landing page and register for the event.

-Search engine advertising describes the text-based ads that are displayed to users at the top of a search engine results page (SERP).
+Search keyword advertising describes the text-based ads that are displayed to users at the top of a search engine results page (SERP).